usama-saleem0/Allouch/README.md

 ## About The Project

-`laravel-vue-dashboard` is a Single Page Application (SPA) dashboard built with [Laravel 8](https://laravel.com), [Vue.js](https://vuejs.org/) and [Bootstrap 4](https://getbootstrap.com) ([SB Admin Template](https://github.com/StartBootstrap/startbootstrap-sb-admin-2)).
-Thanks to the combination of the power of Laravel and the speed of Vue.js it is an excellent full-stack starter kit for enterprise applications.
+`Influencer-dashboard` is a Single Page Application (SPA) dashboard built with [Laravel 8](https://laravel.com), [Vue.js](https://vuejs.org/) and [Bootstrap 4](https://getbootstrap.com) ([SB Admin Template]).
+Thanks to the combination of the power of Laravel and the speed of Vue.js it is an excellent full-stack Influencer campign enterprise applications.

 It's a kit to start from scratch, not a Laravel package.
 It can help you to cut down your time by having an SPA dashboard with authentication system ready to use, taking advantage of [Laravel Passport](https://laravel.com/docs/8.x/passport) that uses the oauth2 authentication protocol.